 Holy Thursday & the Eucharist

-Obedient to the wishes of the savior, we remember and reenact this solemn moment in a special way each Holy Thursday, but more frequently in every Mass.
+Obedient to the wishes of the savior, we remember and reenact this solemn moment in a special way each Holy Thursday and Feast of Corpus Christi, but more frequently in every Mass.
 Indeed the Catholic Church teaches that in the Eucharist, the communion wafer and the altar wine are transformed and really become the body and blood of Jesus Christ.
 Have you ever met anyone who has found this Catholic doctrine to be a bit hard to take?

 If so, you shouldn’t be surprised.
 When Jesus spoke about eating his flesh and drinking his blood in John 6, his words met with less than an enthusiastic reception.
 “How can this man give us his flesh to eat?
 (V 52).
 “This is a hard saying who can listen to it?”
 (V60).
 In fact so many of his disciples abandoned him over this that Jesus had to ask the twelve if they also planned to quit.
 It is interesting that Jesus did not run after his disciples saying, “Don’t go – I was just speaking metaphorically!”